Omer Bartov: Career

 Bartov has taught in the United States since 1989.
-He was a Junior Fellow at the Harvard Society of Fellows from 1989 to 1992.
-In 1984, he was a Visiting Fellow at Princeton University's Davis Center for Historical Studies.
+He was a junior fellow at the Harvard Society of Fellows from 1989 to 1992.
+In 1984, he was a visiting fellow at Princeton University's Davis Center for Historical Studies.
 From 1992 to 2000, Bartov taught at Rutgers University, where he held the Raoul Wallenberg Professorship in Human Rights.
 At Rutgers, he was also a Senior Fellow at the Rutgers Center for Historical Analysis.
 Bartov joined the faculty of Brown University in 2000.
 He was elected a member of the American Academy of Arts and Sciences in 2005.

 As a historian, Bartov is best known for his studies of the German Army in World War II.
-He has challenged the 'clean Wehrmacht' belief, the popular view that the German Army was an apolitical force that had little involvement in war crimes or crimes against humanity, arguing that the Heer was a deeply Nazi institution that played a key role in the Holocaust in the occupied areas of the Soviet Union.
+He has challenged the myth of the clean Wehrmacht, the popular view that the German Army was an apolitical force that had little involvement in war crimes or crimes against humanity, arguing that the Heer was a deeply Nazi institution that played a key role in the Holocaust in the occupied areas of the Soviet Union.
 He has also written extensively about Jewish life in Galicia.
 Bartov served on the editorial board of Yad Vashem Studies for two decades, but quit during the Gaza war because he felt his colleagues on the journal were of the opinion that "the killing and maiming of thousands of children is either none of its business or perfectly justified".

 Political views

-In 2015, Bartov and numerous other historians signed an open letter by historian David R. Marples to Ukrainian President Petro Poroshenko urging him not to sign the decommunization laws, which would declare Ukrainian nationalists who participated in the Holocaust to be "Heroes of Ukraine".

-In August 2023, Bartov was one of more than 1,500 U.S., Israeli, Jewish and Palestinian academics and public figures to sign an open letter stating that Israel operates "a regime of apartheid" in the occupied Palestinian territories and calling on U.S. Jewish groups to speak out against the occupation in Palestine.

-Bartov has said that the thirty-seventh government of Israel brought "a very radical shift", adding, "I am a historian of the 20th century and don't make analogies lightly" before recounting how the movement of fringe politics into the mainstream in Europe led to fascism, and emphasizing: "This is the current moment in Israel.
+In 2015, Bartov and numerous other historians signed an open letter by historian David R. Marples to Ukrainian President Petro Poroshenko urging him not to sign the decommunization laws, which declared Ukrainian Insurgent Army members and some other nationalists who had participated in the Holocaust to be "Heroes of Ukraine".
+In August 2023, Bartov was one of more than 1,500 U.S., Israeli, Jewish and Palestinian academics and public figures to sign an open letter saying that Israel operates "a regime of apartheid" in the occupied Palestinian territories and calling on U.S. Jewish groups to speak out against the occupation in Palestine.
+Bartov said that the thirty-seventh government of Israel brought "a very radical shift", adding, "I am a historian of the 20th century and don't make analogies lightly" before recounting how "once-fringe political movements managed entry into ruling governments and got their hands on the levers of power", and emphasizing: "This is the current moment in Israel.
 It's terrifying to see it happening."